Kotlin/kotlinx.serialization/docs/topics/serialization-transform-json.md

 }
 ```

-Since this example covers only the deserialization case, you can implement `UserListSerializer` and override only the
+Since this example focuses on deserialization, the `UserListSerializer` only overrides the
 `transformDeserialize()` function.
-The `JsonTransformingSerializer` constructor takes an original serializer
+The `JsonTransformingSerializer` constructor takes the original serializer
-as parameter (this approach is shown in the section [Constructing collection serializers](serializers.md#constructing-collection-serializers)):
+as parameter.
+For more information, see the [Constructing collection serializers](serializers.md#constructing-collection-serializers) section.

 <!--- > You can get the full code [here](../../guide/example/example-json-transform-01.kt). -->

-The output shows that both cases are correctly deserialized into a Kotlin [List].

 <!---
 ```text